 I am a single working mom.
 Whew!
 That exhausted me just thinking about what that entails!

 I never have enough time for everything.
-I am constantly juggling priorities to do as much as I can do, most often choosing what can wait till later.
+I am constantly juggling priorities to do as much as possible, often choosing what can wait till later.

-My day starts at 5 AM so I can try to get a little exercise in and get ready for work before I get the kids up.
+My day starts at 5 AM, so I can try to exercise and get ready for work before I get the kids up.
 I get us out the door and head to work.
-After work, I pick the kids up tired from my day already and head home to cook, clean, try to walk, get the kids ready for bed, work on my second job, and crash on the pillow before its too late.
+After work, I pick the kids up tired from my day and head home to cook, clean, try to walk, get them ready for bed, work on my second job, and crash on the pillow before it’s too late.

-Then I start all over again the next day.
-I am sure many, many of you can relate because this is a typical story for any mom.
+Then, I start all over again the next day.
+I am sure many of you can relate because this is a typical story for any mom.

 So, when are you supposed to find time for yourself?
-I sat in a room full of women not long ago and the ice breaker for the event was to tell what you would do if you had an hour all to yourself.
-I remember hearing at least half the group saying they don’t remember the last time they had one and how wonderful that sounded.
+I sat in a room full of women not long ago, and the icebreaker for the event was to tell what you would do if you had an hour all to yourself.
+I remember hearing at least half the group saying they didn’t remember the last time they had one and how wonderful that sounded.
 It is so sad how women often choose to care for everyone and everything before they care for themselves.

-The fact is that it is imperative you make time for yourself.
+The fact is that you must make time for yourself.
 Every mom needs to make self-care a priority.
-Without it, you will begin to see your mental state and your health deteriorate and there won’t be anything left to give to the kids who rely on you, or to the job that sustains you.
+Without it, you will begin to see your mental state and your health deteriorate, and there won’t be anything left to give to the kids who rely on you or to the job that sustains you.

 The first step is deciding to make time to take care of yourself.

-Take a moment to recognize that self-care is what will fuel you to be able to take care of your loved ones and your house, to complete your job well and succeed at what you are doing.
-If you don’t take steps to care for yourself, you are destined for burnout.
-Merriam Webster defines burnout as: “exhaustion of physical or emotional strength or motivation, usually as a result of prolonged stress or frustration.”
+Take a moment to recognize that self-care will fuel you to take care of your loved ones and your house, complete your job well, and succeed at what you are doing.
+If you don’t care for yourself, you are destined for burnout.
+Merriam-Webster defines burnout as: “exhaustion of physical or emotional strength or motivation, usually due to prolonged stress or frustration.”

 Once you are burned out, it won’t be long before you find yourself with a diagnosable illness such as depression or a heart condition.